MicrosoftDocs/microsoft-authentication-library-java/msal-java-articles/getting-started/client-credentials.md

 # Client credentials in MSAL Java

-There are two types of client secrets in MSAL4J:
+There are three types of client secrets in MSAL4J:

 - Application Secrets
 - Certificates
+- Client assertions

 ## Client Credentials with application secret in MSAL4J